valentinvale/2DCraft-JavaProject/README.md

 # 2DCraft-JavaProject
   OOP Java project similar to Minecraft.
 The game currently lets you break blocks and use them for crafting and other actions.
-At this moment, the game runs in the terminal.
-Graphic interface to be implemented.
+The game uses a JavaFX Graphics Interface.
 ## Actions/Queries
   Some actions/queries that are available from the service class:
   * Add New Player